allmaps/allmaps/packages/project/README.md

 * The same **transformation types** are supported: `polynomial`, `thinPlateSpline`, ...
 * Two **extra options** can be set: `projection` specifies the projected geo space (defaults to WebMercator `EPSG:3857`), and `intenalProjection` specifies the projected using when computing the transformation (also defaults to WebMercator `EPSG:3857`).
 As with a GCP Transformer, the `differentHandedness` is true by default.

-When using it's main methods:
+When using its main methods:

 * The method `transformToGeo()` transforms input geometries from 'resource' space to 'projected geo' space, as the method `transformToResource()` transforms input geometries from 'projected geo' space to 'resource' space.
 * Inputs are following the Allmaps Geometries types.
 To handle GeoJSON Geometries or SVG Geometries, convert to and from these geometry types using the functions available in [@allmaps/stdlib](../../packages/stdlib/).